beetbox/beets/docs/plugins/subsonicupdate.rst

         user: username
         pass: password

-\* NOTE: The pass config option can either be clear text or hex-encoded with a "enc:" prefix.

 With that all in place, beets will send a Rest API to your Subsonic server every time you import new music.
 Due to a current limitation of the API, all libraries visible to that user will be scanned.